lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verses 12-13.**

-1\.What God *has done* for his people: "He hath been mindful of us." (a) Our preservation proves this. (b) Our mercies. (c) Our trials. (d) Our guidance. (e) Our consolations.
+1\.
+What God *has done* for his people: "He hath been mindful of us." (a) Our preservation proves this. (b) Our mercies. (c) Our trials. (d) Our guidance. (e) Our consolations.
 Everything, even the minutest blessing, represents a thought in the mind of God respecting us.
 "How precious are thy thoughts concerning me, O God, how great, "etc., and those thoughts go back to an eternity before we came into being.
 "The Lord hath been mindful of us"; then should we not be more mindful of him?

-2\.What he *will do* for his people—"He will bless us." (a) Greatly.
+2\.
+What he *will do* for his people—"He will bless us." (a) Greatly.
 His blessings are like himself, great.
 They are blessed whom he blesses. (b) Suitably.
 The house of Israel, the house of Aaron, all who fear him, according to their need, both small and great. (c) Assuredly.
 "He will, ""he will, ""he will, ""he will."
 With one" will" he curses, with four "wills" he blesses. *G. R.*

 **Verse 13.**

-1\.The general character—"fear the Lord."
+1\.
+The general character—"fear the Lord."

-2\.The degrees of development—"small and great."
+2\.
+The degrees of development—"small and great."

-3\.The common blessing.
+3\.
+The common blessing.

 **Verse 14.**

-1\.Gracious increase—in knowledge, love, power, holiness, usefulness, etc.
+1\.
+Gracious increase—in knowledge, love, power, holiness, usefulness, etc.

-2\.Growing increase—we grow faster, and advance not only more, but more and more.
+2\.
+Growing increase—we grow faster, and advance not only more, but more and more.

-3\.Relative increase—our children grow in grace through our example, etc.
+3\.
+Relative increase—our children grow in grace through our example, etc.

 **Verse 14.** The blessings of God are,